tejas0809/CV-CannyEdgeDetection/README.md

 *Note: The high and low thresholds have been set individually for each of the output images by taking multipliers of the mean and standard deviation of the gradient magnitudes.

-## Objective
-The objective of the project was to implement canny edge detection for an image without the use of already available libraries like openCV.
 ## Main Components
 The algorithm can be broken down into the following main parts:
 1. findDerivatives.py: